gjaldon/heroku-buildpack-phoenix-static/README.md

 This buildpack is meant to be used with the [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir).
 When deploying Phoenix apps to Heroku, static assets will need to be compiled.
 This buildpack sees to it that static assets are compiled and that a corresponding asset manifest is generated.

 ## Features
-* Easily customizable to your build needs with its `postcompile` hook!
+* Easily customizable to your build needs with its `compile` hook!
 * Works much like the [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir)!
 * **Easy configuration** with `phoenix_static_buildpack.config` file
 * Automatically sets `DATABASE_URL` and includes `heroku-postgresql:hobby-dev` addon